spiceai/docs/spiceaidocs/docs/components/models/openai.md

 sidebar_position: 4
 ---

 To use a language model hosted on OpenAI (or compatible), specify the `openai` path in `from`.

-For a specific model, include it as the model id in `from` (see example below).
-Default `"gpt-3.5-turbo"`.
+For a specific model, include it as the model ID in `from` (see example below).
+Defaults to `"gpt-3.5-turbo"`.
-Several params are specific to OpenAI models.
+These parameters are specific to OpenAI models:

 | Param | Description | Default |
 | ----- | ----------- | ------- |